Tour the Inn

 The Mulberry Room

 This room's name reflects the 1900 period color chosen for her walls.
-Many guests feel that this is our most romantic room with its cast-iron canopy bed draped with white organza and a decorative fireplace with velvet mantle covers.
+Many guests feel that this is our most romantic room with its cast-iron canopy bed draped with white organza, decorative fireplace with velvet mantle covers, and flowers.
+The Mulberry Room has a private bathroom in the room.
+Maximum occupancy: 2 people

 The Anderson Room